 Benefits of Mammalian Stem Cell Products: It's the Powerful Growth Factors

 The great advantage of using products that have mammalian stem cell conditioned media is that our human skin cells are able to decipher and act on the biochemical signals they contain.
 Normally our own epithelial and mesenchymal stem cells send signals to renew and heal our skin, however as we age their potency and activity diminishes.
-By using mammalian stem cell conditioned media which contain powerful growth factors we can give our skin a boost of supporting proteins and skin-restoring signals in the high doses our bodies are accustomed to from when we were younger.
+By using mammalian stem cell conditioned media which contain powerful growth factors such as epidermal growth factors, we can give our skin a boost of supporting proteins and skin-restoring signals in the high doses our bodies are accustomed to from when we were younger.

 New Source of Mammalian Stem Cells: Finally, Real Stem Cells in Skincare